Nearly Degenerate Majorana Dark Matter and Its Self-Interactions in a Gauged $U(1)_{L_\mu - L_\tau}$ Model: Description of the nearly degenerate Majorana dark matter model

-We consider a minimal extension of the inelastic Majorana dark matter model for which the dark sector is gauged under a local $U(1)_{L_\mu -L_\tau}$ symmetry with a gauge boson $Z^\prime$.
+We consider a minimal extension of the nearly degenerate Majorana DM model for which the dark sector is gauged under a local $U(1)_{L_\mu -L_\tau}$ symmetry with a gauge boson $Z^\prime$.
 Meanwhile, the SM $\mu$ and $\tau$ sectors can interact with the dark sector by exchanging the gauge boson $Z^\prime$ associated with the $L_\mu -L_\tau$ symmetry,

 with